efsalvarenga/CV/index.md

 Our current strategy focuses on maturing proof of concepts into analytics and data science products, with appropriate governance and security.
 Our multi-disciplinary portfolio includes:
   - SIE Analytics tool for Pre-salt's gas export system, **which processes and augment NOV data from 20 FPSOs and hundreds of wells** sharing an installed pipeline capacity of 40mln cubic meters (valuated at $20m).
-  - JV Auditor, where we automate data pre-processing and visualisation from NOV business' audits (valuated at $5m).
+  - Supporting the AutoSum team: building **[cutting edge surrogate modelling applications](https://rconnect.selfservice.shell.ai/AutoSum/)** for uncertainty and design choices evaluation (valuated at $100m).
-  - Supporting the AutoSum team: building **[cutting edge surrogate modelling applications](https://rconnect.selfservice.shell.ai/AutoSum/)** for uncertainty evaluation (valuated at $100m).
+  - BalloBot, a text analytics solution that **leverages the Shell.ai platform** and delivers C&P insights to the business (winner of the Shell.ai _Platform Champion_ award).

 __Advanced Analytics Analyst - WRFM__ | Shell Information Data & Analytics